Delaware airmen charged with sexually abusing runaway girl

 - Skier killed in Snoqualmie Pass avalanche remembered as ‘true educator’

+According to court records, the investigation began after the girl told a social worker last month that she had stayed on the military base and had sex with service members.

+An agent with the Air Force Office of Special Investigations and a Delaware State Police detective interviewed the girl on March 16.
+According to court records, the detective knew the girl prior to the interview as a child with a troubled home life who often lived on the street.

-According to court records, the girl told investigators that she ran away from home last fall, when she was 15, and told a man she knew that she needed a place to stay.
+The girl reportedly told investigators that she ran away from home last fall, when she was 15, and told a man she knew that she needed a place to stay.
 The man offered to hook her up with a friend but told her she would have to have sex with him.

+The girl identified Washington as the person who picked her up and who gave the other man $20, according to a criminal complaint.

+Washington allegedly went back to his barracks and had sex with the girl, who stayed in the barracks off and on for several months and was brought food from the dining hall, according to court records.
+Investigators say Washington introduced the girl to Beazer, who also had sex with her on multiple occasions, both on and off the base.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.